vikejs/vike/readme.md

 Using `vite-plugin-ssr` consists of writing these four types of files; there is no configuration beyond these files.

 Instead of creating a `.page.client.js` and `.page.serer.js` file for each page, you usually create a `_default.page.client.js` and `_default.page.server.js` file which apply as default for all pages.
 Route files `.page.route.js` are optional.
-This means that the three pages we defined above are enough to get a fully functional SSR app running.
+This means that the three pages we defined above are enough for the app to work.

 The `_default.page.*` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.